anushamohan/udemy-recommender/README.md

 This project aims to explore different methods to build custom course recommendation system for udemy based on star rating and textual review combination based on similarity among different users and courses.

-Motivation:
+### Motivation
 I choose courses on udemy by checking out its ratings, number of enrollments for the courses, and by watching preview and intro videos.
 I basically spent lot of time before I decide to enroll in a course.
 Hence I decided to develop a personalized recommendation system and web app for udemy users.

+### Data
-Data: The dataset was obtained from Udemy API.
+The dataset was obtained from Udemy API.
 Total of 330,000 ratings with text reviews were collected.
 The number of unique users in the dataset was 200,000 and number of unique courses was 976.
 Around >75% of users have taken or rated the course lesser than or equal to 2.
 The evaluation of ratings from these users was imposiible, hence these luke warm users were treated as cold start users and recommendation for these users was based on popularity model.
 The rating scale in the dateset is 0.5 - 5 as around 1000 users have given 0.5 rating to some courses.

 Another important thing I did in this project was splitting the dataset manually into training, validation, and testing sets.
 To do this I grouped the data by user id.
 The reason for doing this is that in each of the sets created, I wanted each user to be represented.
 Otherwise, it will be impossible to validate the predictions for that user